gcmaidana/LeetCode-Solutions/README.md

 # LeetCode Solutions

 Currently going through the [Grind 75 list](https://www.techinterviewhandbook.org/grind75?weeks=26&hours=40).
 Doing all 169 questions (set the schedule to 26 weeks and 40 hours per week to see all questions).
-Currently on week2 section.

 All questions will be done in Python, unless there's a reason to use another language.